MelliMoe/mellimoe.github.io/pages/_portfolio/to-the-moon.md

 ---
 title: To the Moon and Back
+description: Precure fanart published in Kira Yaba!, 2019
 category: Illustration
-feature-img: /assets/img/illustration/moeselene.png
+image: /assets/img/illustration/moeselene.png
-feature-img-alt: To the Moon and Back
+image-alt: To the Moon and Back
 mode: portrait
 ---